Ismar-Becirspahic/SnapSummary/README.md

 ## How to Use SnapSummary:

 1. Visit SnapSummary at: https://snapsummary.netlify.app/
-2. Paste the link or content of the article you want to summarize.
+2. Paste the link of the article you want to summarize.
 3. Press enter.
 4. Wait for article summary!